blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/🌀️ Religious Discourse/Forms of religion.md

 	- e.g. Hinduism, Buddhism, Jainism, Sikhism
 - Pantheism: Reality itself is what we call god.
 	- e.g. Hinduism, Taoism, Sikhism, Confucianism
-- Pantheistic Animism - The belief that all reality has a soul and that is god.
+- Pantheistic Animism - The belief that all reality has a single soul and that is god.
 	- e.g. Giordano Bruno's religion.
+- Panentheism
 - Monistic Theism: A combination of Pantheism and Panentheism, but does not attribute personality to god.
 This is the core idea of Hinduism
 - Substance monotheism: The belief that there are many different gods, but that they are all essentially forms of the same essence